List of best-selling singles of the 1980s in the United Kingdom

 Singles are a type of music release that typically have fewer tracks than an extended play or an album.
 For the first three years of the 1980s the UK Singles Chart was compiled by the British Market Research Bureau (BMRB) who had been compiling the charts throughout the 1970s.
 On 8 January 1983 Gallup took over the compilation of the UK music charts and continued to provide the chart data for the next eleven years.
 The charts were produced from the sales data of a representative panel of around 500 record shops across the country.
-The "panel sales" data from each shop were sent to the chart compilers were week and a multiplication factor was then applied to obtain an estimate of total sales across the country.
+The "panel sales" data from each shop were sent to the chart compilers were weighed down to a chosen panel of 250 retail outlets every week and a multiplication factor of 17 was then applied to obtain an estimate of total sales across the country.
 Under the BMRB this sales data was posted to the chart compilers, but when Gallup took over they automated the system by installing computer terminals in the shops that registered each sale and sent the information to Gallup immediately.

 The best-selling singles of the 1980s were compiled for Gallup by chart statisticians Alan Jones and Bob Macdonald.
 They were first revealed on BBC Radio 1 on 1 January 1990, with the "Top 80 of the 80s" counted down and played between 12:35 p.m. and 6:30 p.m. by DJs Alan Freeman and Mark Goodier.
 The top eighty best-selling singles of the decade were also printed in the music magazine Record Mirror in the issue dated 6 January 1990.
 However, in the following week's issue a correction was published stating that two singles had been omitted from the chart in error, caused by "computer storage problems at Gallup".
 The two singles were "Blue Monday" by New Order which should have been at number 13, and "Like a Virgin" by Madonna which should have been at number 53.
 The chart was then expanded to a top 100, including the two corrections, and published in Guinness Hits of the 80s later in 1990.